epfl-ada/ada-2022-project-adapeedia/README.md

 Lastly, we plotted some dynamic plots for the best genre and country per each year.
 We did this plots for both the revenues and ratings analysis in order to capture a trend which depended on the year.

 ## Future Steps
 In the next Milestone we will find the most suitable model in order to predict which are the characteristics which mostly impact the revenues and the ratings.
-This analysis will be done separately, and the. combined through a sensible discussion about the results.
+This analysis will be done separately, and then combined through a sensible discussion about the results.